owenkyang/Power-Outage-Predictor/README.md

     `COM.SALES`, `COM.PERCEN`, and `CUSTOMERS.AFFECTED`.

  3. **Single Value Imputation Using Mode for Categorical Columns:**
-    Next, ny Categorical columns have some missing values as well.
+    Next, my Categorical columns have some missing values as well.
 To counteract this, I impute the values with the mode of such columns.
 There's only one categorical column that I need with missingness which is: `MONTH`.

  4. **Combining Columns:**
    Next, I combine the columns of `IND.SALES` and `COM.SALES` together into `INDUSTRY.CONSUMPTION` in order to make my data less wide.
 This makes it easier to do calculations and analysis with Non-Residential Consumption